Prajwal-P/Safe-Distance-and-Face-Mask-Detection-using-Deep-Learning/README.md

 3. Make changes in your branch, commit and push them.
 4. Create a Pull Request from your branch to main branch.
 If any two members of our team approves your changes you are free to merge the changes with main branch.

 NOTE: If there are any comments in your pull request, please resolve them before merging.
+Also consider changing notification setting for this repo to watch all changes to follow all changes done.

 ---